 One of the biggest benefits of a mindfulness routine for kids is that it helps them settle down and prepare for sleep.
 With some practice, an easy guided sleep meditation can make bedtime easier for everyone.

 Are there resources or guides for mindfulness meditation for kids?

-There are a number of resources that help to cultivate mindfulness for children:
+Several resources help to cultivate mindfulness for children:

 Talk to a professional

-If you think your child needs counselling, you should consult a child psychologists or mental health expert who works with children.
-Therapies which have their basis in mindfulness are a staple among current mental health professionals that cater to children across Australia.
+If you think your child needs counselling, you should consult a child psychologist or mental health expert who works with children.
+Therapies that have their basis in mindfulness are a staple among current mental health professionals who cater to children across Australia.
 Child psychologists and other mental health therapists are experienced and qualified in mindfulness meditation for kids and will be able to teach them to achieve a positive state of mind.

-Mentioned earlier, this program conducted by the government might arguably be the best resource for mindfulness meditation for kids.
+As mentioned earlier, this program conducted by the government might arguably be the best resource for mindfulness meditation for kids.
 Available online and as a mobile application, it has been put together by a team of psychologists and educators.
-In it you can find guided sessions for mindfulness for children of all age groups and socio-economic backgrounds.
+In it, you can find guided sessions for mindfulness for children of all age groups and socio-economic backgrounds.

 If you would like to find a counsellor, Avaana can help you.